horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 That's basically how a wallet app can take a private key used on another app, and from that key restore balances and transactions for multiple cryptocurrencies

-> _**If a private key was initially generated in standard-compliant manner, then any other standard-compliant wallet should be able to derive payment addresses and past transactions for each supported cryptocurrency.**_
+> _**If a private key generated in a standard-compliant manner, then any other standard-compliant wallet should be able to derive payment addresses and past transactions for each supported cryptocurrency.**_

 Once the app knows the addresses for say Bitcoin, it connects to the Bitcoin blockchain and looks for transactions involving those addresses.